 Joseph Kulin is a Media and Publishing consultant with extensive experience in not-for-profit management and fundraising development.
 As publisher of Parabola magazine for over 20 years he was instrumental in significantly expanding the journal's readership as well as developing new product lines such as the Parabola Video and Audio Series, acquiring distribution rights to such classics as "The Power of Myth" and Peter Brook's "The Mahabharata."
 He produced an award-winning audio/radio series, "Native American Storytime," and was Executive Producer of "A Sense of the Sacred," the film biography of Jungian counselor, Helen Luke, which aired on public television.
 He launched and directed Cinema of the Spirit Film Festivals which played in a half dozen major cities, and continues to present spiritual film programs to the public.
 He currently serves on the board of the New York Open Center and the Greenfield Review Press.
 He is also a board advisor to Land is Life, an international grassroots organization which advocates for the land and human rights of Indigenous Peoples.

-Bequia works on both research and fundraising for the Global Spirit series.
-She got a BA from the University of Colorado at Boulder in Philosophy and an MA in Humanities at Dominican University.
-Beyond her academic work, she spent several years at a yoga community and is a certified yoga teacher.
-She will be joining the adjunct faculty in philosophy at Los Medanos community college in Pittsburg, CA in summer of 2014.
+Bequia Sherick works on research for the Global Spirit series.
+She received a B.A. from the University of Colorado at Boulder in Philosophy and an M.A. from Dominican University in Humanities.
+Beyond her academic work, she spent several years living at the yoga community and retreat center Mount Madonna Center and she is a certified yoga teacher.
+She will be joining the adjunct faculty in Philosophy at Los Medanos community college in the summer of 2014.
 Her interests include the nature of the self, Eastern religion, authenticity and self-actualization.
-Through her work in media and in the classroom she hopes to contribute toward creating a culture that heals itself from within through the help of the wisdom traditions.
+Through her work in media and the classroom she aims to contribute toward creating a culture that encourages individuals to seek self-knowledge and healing from within through the help of the wisdom traditions.